-- to it by the Financial Services and Markets Act 2000 (the Act) and by regulation 12 of the Unfair Terms Regulations.
+This guide describes the FCA's approach to exercising the main enforcement powers given to it by the Financial Services and Markets Act 2000 (the Act) and by regulation 12 of the Unfair Terms Regulations.
 It is broken down into two parts.
 The first part provides an overview of enforcement policy and process, with chapters about the FCA's approach to enforcement (chapter 2), the use of its main information gathering and investigation powers under the Act (chapter 3), the conduct of investigations (chapter 4), settlement (chapter 5) and publicity (chapter 6).
-The second part contains an explanation of the FCA's - enforcement (chapter 2), the use of its main information gathering and investigation powers under the Act (chapter 3), the conduct of investigations (chapter 4), settlement (chapter 5) and publicity (chapter 6).
 The second part contains an explanation of the FCA's policy concerning specific enforcement powers such as its powers to: vary a firm's Part 4A permission and impose requirements on its own initiative (chapter 8); make prohibition orders (chapter 9); prosecute criminal offences (chapter 12); and powers which the FCA has been given under legislation other than the Act (chapter 19).